Upton Snodsbury: Amenities

 There are still a few small businesses in the village, such as a Post Office and Stores and a Public House, The Oak, with an adjoining tea and coffee shop selling a wide selection of bespoke cakes.
 There are also several surrounding farms.

-The small Upton Snodsbury Parish Park opened in 2007, created by a small groups of residents who set up the charity USPRA to achieve this.
+The small Upton Snodsbury Parish Park opened in 2007, created by a small group of residents who set up the charity USPRA to achieve this.
 Annual fundraising keeps the park open, including in 2008, 2009, 2010, 2011, 2012 and 2014 a music festival, SnodFest.

 A nature-watch archive of Thistledown Meadow and local gardens and surrounding areas shows local flora and fauna.